ThinkDataEd/curriculum/docs/unit4/lab4b.md

     – **Compare your accuracy summary with a neighbors.
 Whose line was more accurate and why?**

-* **Write down why adding positive and negative errors together is problematic for accessing prediction accuracy.**
+* **Write down why adding positive and negative errors together is problematic for assessing prediction accuracy.**

     – **Why does calculating the squared values for the differences solve this problem?**